AryanNesti/SSSI/docs/baseline-performance.md

 <!-- Images here -->
 From the few images displayed above and the other images within the folder you can deduce that the model does a decent job predicting.
 From the `training and validation loss at each epoch` image, at times, the validation loss is greater than the training loss.
 This may indicate that the model is underfitting.
 Underfitting occurs when the model is unable to accurately model the training data, and which in turn generates errors.
 The `training and validation IoU at each epoch` shows the intersection over Union - "a metric used to evaluate Deep Learning algorithms by estimating how well a predicted mask or bounding box matches the ground truth data".
+Precision can be seen as a measure of quality, and recall as a measure of quantity.
+Higher precision means that an algorithm returns more relevant results than irrelevant ones, and high recall means that an algorithm returns most of the relevant results.
+The `Training and Validation Percision vs Recall` shows that the model is pretty reasonable with such a smooth curve and at 0.6 recall the percision making it close ot perfect however it starts declining after making it less reliable.
 This is not bad with the ammount of epochs used and with more eppochs possible get a better prediction at the cost of the run time however.